ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 FW land detector increase trigger time and cleanup (#8486)
 ### Antipattern Category
+New:Hard-coded-fine-tuning, New:Hard-coded-timing
 ### Keyword
 increase
 ### Note
+Time in which conditions have to hold oncreased.

 ## Commit #531
 ### Hash